Coast to Coast Road Trip

 Keep your eye on the clock so you make it to the Tasmanian devil sanctuary, Devils@Cradle, for the 5.30pm feed.
 These unique marsupials are at their liveliest in the evening, and the feeding tour is a rare chance to observe a group of them in action.

-Dinner is at the Grey Gum Restaurant, a serene alpine a la carte destination inside Cradle Mountain Chateau, part of the amazing Cradle to Coast Tasting Trail
+Now book in for your own dinner at the Grey Gum Restaurant.
+This serene alpine a la carte destination inside Cradle Mountain Hotel is part of the amazing Cradle to Coast Tasting Trail.

 Cradle Mountain to Strahan